ada-school/android-recylcer-view/README.md

       </androidx.constraintlayout.widget.ConstraintLayout>
    ````
-4. Implement a ViewModel to inyect your services and add it to the *DogsListFragment*
-    ````kotlin
-      class DogsListFragment : Fragment() {

-          val viewModel: DogsListFragmentViewModel by activityViewModels()

-      }

-      @HiltViewModel
-      class DogsListFragmentViewModel
-      @Inject constructor(
-          private val breedDao: BreedDao,
-          private val dogsImageService: DogsImageService
-      ) : ViewModel() {

-    ````
-5. Implement the following function inside the *DogListFragment* to configure the *RecyclerView* and connect it with the LiveData Obervable that returns the dogs list:
+4. Implement the following function inside the *DogListFragment* to configure the *RecyclerView* and
+   connect it with the LiveData Observable that returns the dogs list:
   ````kotlin
       override fun onViewCreated(view: View, savedInstanceState: Bundle?) {
         super.onViewCreated(view, savedInstanceState)